Xilinx/xup_compute_acceleration/docs/Vision_lab.md

 ## Conclusion

 In this lab, you used Vitis from the command line (`v++`) to create an FPGA binary file with two kernels.
-You also used `xcpp` to compile the host application.
+You also used `g++` to compile the host application.
 You performed software emulation and analyzed the output images.
 You then run the provided solution in hardware and evaluate the output images.

 ---------------------------------------